HuanYin94/map_compression/Readme.md

    generate weight vector q for programming

 ### 5. genVisMatrix
-   generate visibility matrix that saved in many .txt, repeat the socring process actually
+   generate visibility matrix that saved in many .txt, repeat the socring process actually (ugly but lazy to merge)

-### 6. Optimize Using Gurobi Software API
+### 6. Optimize using Gurobi software API

 ### 7. loadProResult
-   load the programming results from gurobi_compress directory
+   load the programming results from gurobi_compress directory, generate *ground truth* saliency points

 ### 8. mapCutterTraj
-   cut the map to train & tedt part for random forest
+   cut the map to train & test parts for random forest

 ### 9. generateAllFeatures
-   generate the features and labels we want
+   generate the features and labels we want used for training

-### 10. GO TO MATLAB TO BUILD FOREST
+### 10. Traing & testing with trees

 ### 11. loadFinalResults
-   load the learned results from matlab.txt
+   load the learned results from prediction.txt

 ## Other TOOLS: